Frequently Asked Questions

 Do you charge any fees to entrepreneurs?

 There are no fees to submit or present to the Band of Angels.
-In fact, companies selected for presentation to the Band receive several valuable things for free: several hours of speech coaching and document preparation, feedback from venture experts, and dinner and lunch at the presentation meetings.
+In fact, companies selected for presentation to the Band receive several valuable things for free: several hours of speech coaching and document preparation, feedback from venture experts, and dinner at the presentation meetings.
 Additionally, Band members provide numerous hours of free mentoring to early stage entrepreneurs at the monthly industry-specific Special Interest Groups (SiGs), office hours, and at the annual Mentor Day.
 Companies that succeed at raising money from the Band are asked to voluntarily allow the Band of Angels, LLC to purchase a small amount of common stock at fair market value - Right to Invest in Common (RTIC).